Fremont Central Park: Background

 A visitor center offers information on the several sites of Fremont and the East Bay.
+The park lies directly adjacent to the Hayward Fault Line, and is bordered by Stevenson Boulevard and Paseo Padre Parkway.
 Visitors are able to rent out boats for hourly use at varying rates.
-The park offers one person and two person kayaks, paddle boats for up to four passengers, stand-up paddle boards and sailboats.
+The park offers one person and two person Kayaks, paddle boats for up to four passengers, stand-up paddle boards and sailboats.
 Park guests are also permitted to bring their private boats for use on the lake for a $7 launch fee.
 The park often offers coupons for discounted boat rentals on their site.

+BART tunnel

+As part of the Warm Springs BART expansion, a 1.25 mi cut-and-cover tunnel was built across the park and under Lake Elizabeth at a cost of $137 million.
+Underground tracks are more expensive than surface tracks, but this lessens the impact of train operations on the park.
+Construction began in 2009, and was completed in 2012.
+The tunnel did not open for revenue service until March 2017.

+Recreational Activities

+Central Park provides nature, community, and recreation for its visitors.
+Some facilities in the area include the Fremont Golf Course, Fremont Skate Park, Fremont Main Library, Aqua Adventure Water Park, and Fremont Teen Center.
+The park also provides a kayak service, including paddle boats.

 Transportation

 Most visitors drive or walk to the park, however parking lots overflow on busy weekends.
 Parking on the curb south of Stevenson and east of Paseo Padre Parkway is prohibited.
 The Fremont BART station is 1.5 miles (2.4 km) away from the park, and AC Transit provides bus service to the park.

-A train tunnel was constructed under the park around 2012 as part of the Warm Springs BART expansion.
-Underground tracks are costly in comparison to surface tracks, but will lessen the impact of train operations on the park.
-The cut-and-cover method of tunnel construction was employed.
-Despite being finished in 2012, the tunnel did not open for revenue service until 2017.